katerinanavab/javadocs/docs/unit02/notes202.md

 There can be _more than one constructor_ defined in a class.
 This is called **overloading** the constructor.

+{:.important}
+Constructors are **overloaded** when there are multiple constructors, but the constructors have different _signatures_.
+They can differ in the number, type, and/or order of parameters (_input_).
+Think of overloading constructors as providing different options to "set up" an object.

 * There is usually a constructor that has no parameters (nothing inside the parentheses following the name of the constructor) like the ``World()`` constructor above.
 This is also called the **no-argument constructor**.
 The **no-argument** constructor usually sets the attributes of the object to default values.

 * There can also be other constructors that take parameters like the ``Turtle(habitat)`` constructor call above.
 A **parameter** (also called **actual parameter** or **argument**) is a value that is passed into a constructor.
 It can be used to initialize the attribute of an object.